-- (i) Cause the warrant, supporting declarations, and attachments to be subsequently printed if those documents are received by electronic mail or computer server. - (ii) Sign the warrant.
+- (C) If the magistrate decides to issue the warrant, [3] he or she shall: - (i) Cause the warrant, supporting declarations, and attachments to be subsequently printed if those documents are received by electronic mail or computer server. - (ii) Sign the warrant.
 The magistrate's signature may be in the form of a digital signature or electronic signature if electronic mail or computer server is used for transmission to the magistrate. - (iii) Note on the warrant the exact date and time of the issuance of the warrant. - (iv) Indicate on the warrant that the oath of the declarant was administered orally over the telephone.